Elon Musk And British Diver Exchange Harsh Words Over Thai Cave Rescue

 In tweets that appear to have since been deleted, Musk said the submarine would have managed easily, as "you could literally have swum to Cave 5 with no gear."

 A few minutes later, Musk added, "You know what, don't bother showing the video.
 We will make one of the mini-sub/pod going all the way to Cave 5 no problem.
-Sorry pedo guy, you really did ask for it.
+Sorry pedo guy, you really did ask for it."

+Musk did not provide any context or evidence for his claim that Unsworth is a pedophile.
+And later, in another since-deleted tweet, said, "Bet ya a signed dollar it's true."

 Elon Musk has not only cast aspersions on the account of the Thai football team cave rescue given by diver Vern Unsworth, but has called him a pedophile.
 Billionaires can get sued as easily as anyone else, Elon. pic.twitter.com/o3rskKMsn4— Mic Wright (@brokenbottleboy) July 15, 2018

-Musk did not provide any context or evidence for his claim against Unsworth.
-And later, in another since-deleted tweet, said "bet ya a signed dollar he is."

 In an editorial in The New York Times, Zeynep Tufekci writes, "Mr. Musk's desire to help was commendable.
 But when the head of the rescue operation, Narongsak Osottanakorn, declared that Mr. Musk's contraption was impractical for the task at hand — a task that had been completed, at that point, by some of the world's top cave divers — Mr. Musk responded with irritation.
-He insisted on Twitter that leaders of the operation had in fact welcomed his assistance and that Mr. Narongsak was not the "subject matter expert."
+He insisted on Twitter that leaders of the operation had in fact welcomed his assistance and that Mr. Narongsak was not the 'subject matter expert.'
 He also expressed frustration that he was being criticized while trying to help."

 Unsworth, who says he has spent the last six years exploring the cave, described it as a "second home."
 His knowledge of the cave system proved critical in finding and rescuing the boys.